Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 ## The font on the card editor is incorrect

-- TODO link to TheMoeWay
+- TODO link to setupanki.md
-- TODO batch script maybe?